pivaldi/go-cleanstack/README.md

 This is a template/skeleton project demonstrating architecture patterns.
 To use it as a starting point:

 1. Fork or clone the repository
+2. Update module names in `go.mod`, `go.work`, and all sub-module `go.mod` files
-2. Update `go.mod` with your module name
+3. Update `replace` directives in all `go.mod` files to match your module path
-3. Update protobuf package names in `internal/app/app1/infra/api/proto/`
+4. Update protobuf package names in `internal/app/app1/infra/api/proto/`
-4. Implement your domain entities and business logic
+5. Implement your domain entities and business logic
-5. Add corresponding service methods and API endpoints
+6. Add corresponding service methods and API endpoints
+7. To add a new application, create a new module under `internal/app/` (see CLAUDE.md for detailed steps)

 ## Architecture Highlights